 A. Interest Groups and School Classes

 - Groups seeking only Residence Life recognition are not subject to the provisions delineated under "University Recognition" below.
 Such groups shall contact the Office of Residence Life for the applicable regulations and procedures.

-- School classes, e.g., pharmacy freshmen, education juniors, etc., only recognized by their respective school, are not subject to the provisions delineated under “University Recognition” below.
+- School classes, e.g., pharmacy freshmen, education juniors, etc., only recognized by their respective school, are not subject to the provisions delineated under "University Recognition" below.
 Such groups shall contact their respective school for the applicable regulations and procedures.
-The College and Schools will submit a list of the groups granted recognition to the Director of Student Life.
+The College and Schools will submit a list of the groups granted recognition to the Assistant Vice President for Student Life.